kiboschool/course-programming-2/src/lessons/db-and-vis/visualizing-data.md

     song_length_histogram()
 ```

-The `get_durations` function uses sqlalchemy to get a list of the length in seconds of each song.
+The `get_durations` function uses SQLAlchemy to get a list of the length in seconds of each song.
 This list of numbers is passed to matplotlib's `pyplot.hist`, which decides which numbers go in which _bins_ and draws the graph.

 **Try it**: Run the code.
 Looking at the graph, how long are most songs in the data set?